GetScatter/ScatterApps/README.md

   "name":"",         // This is the name of your application, it should be in Title Case "type":"",         // A small tag showing what type of application this is "description":"",  // Short description of your application.
-  "url":""           // The URL to your application, or it's landing page.
+  "url":"",          // The URL to your application, or it's landing page.
+  "hasimage":"1"     // Adding this specifies that you have added an image to the /images/ directory.
 }
 ```